Morning Star (Brown novel): Plot

 The Rising and the Rim's fleets attack Roque's.
 Darrow sacrifices the Pax to storm Roque's flagship Colossus.
 Roque's Pink valet turns on him, allowing Darrow's party to board the bridge.
 Refusing capture, Roque takes his own life in front of Darrow.

 Using Colossus, Darrow and Victra destroy Ganymede's shipyards to impede the Rim Golds' ability to fight the Rising, with Roque being blamed.
 Antonia's ships flee and the Sword Armada is shattered.
 Romulus realizes Darrow's lie but resentfully maintains it to avoid costly war against the Rising.
 Victra captures Antonia and Thistle.
 Antonia kills Thistle, leaving her the only one with knowledge of Adrius' plans and preventing Victra from killing her.

 Adrius broadcasts himself executing Narol, prompting Sefi to lead a riot in the Rising's fleet against Gold prisoners.
 Sevro intervenes, stating that in war, they are all murderers, hanging himself alongside Cassius.
 Sefi cuts them down and Sevro forgives Cassius.
 In the aftermath, Victra and Sevro marry.
 Adrius admits to Darrow that he intentionally killed Quinn.
-Darrow reveals to Cassius that the Bellona family was massacred not by the Darrow or the Rising, but by Adrius, with Octavia's knowledge.
+Darrow reveals to Cassius that the Bellona family was massacred not by Darrow or the Rising, but by Adrius, with Octavia's knowledge.

 The Rising's fleet attacks Luna, which Adrius anticipates, marshalling his own forces alongside Octavia's and the Ash Lord.
 Darrow releases Cassius, who vows to leave the war behind, but then turns on them seemingly killing Sevro and taking Darrow and Virginia prisoner.
 Cassius frees Antonia and they leave the Rising's fleet.
 Adrius brings them to Octavia, who has Aja execute Antonia for desertion.

 Darrow lies about an Obsidian invasion, drawing guards away from the Sovereign's bunker.
 Over the HC, Octavia sentences Darrow to death before the entire system, but Cassius suddenly frees Darrow and Virginia.
 Darrow fatally stabs Octavia and wakes Sevro from a planned death-like stupor.
 Together Darrow, Virginia, Cassius, and Sevro kill Aja.
 As she dies, Octavia begs them to stop Adrius, who has placed the stolen nuclear bombs on Luna to blackmail Octavia into making him Sovereign.
 He has Lilath detonate several, killing millions.
 To stop him, Darrow tears out Adrius' tongue.
 Lysander persuades the Ash Lord to attack Lilath, and both he and the Rising destroy her ship, ending the nuclear threat.

 Virginia becomes Sovereign, with Lysander, Darrow, Sevro, Cassius, and the Senate recognizing her ascent.
 The Rising captures Luna, Mars, and Earth, while the Ash Lord's fleet retreats to Mercury and Venus.
 Sefi's Obsidians return to Mars and Cassius adopts Lysander.
 Adrius is publicly executed.
 Virginia dissolves the Senate and charges thousands with crimes against humanity.
 She and Darrow begin work to reform the remnants of the Society.
 On Earth, Virginia reveals to Darrow that she secretly gave birth to their son, Pax.